Director: Dr. Julie Lamb, M.D., F.A.C.O.G.

-At Pacific NW Fertility, we are committed to offering the most advanced fertility preservation options for both men and women.
+At The Center for Fertility Preservation at Pacific NW Fertility, we are committed to offering the most advanced fertility preservation options for both men and women.
 The choice to preserve your fertility may result from a personal decision to delay pregnancy or perhaps you have been referred to us by your oncologist following a cancer diagnosis.

 Sperm cryopreservation (freezing) may be done for several reasons: cancer patients preparing to undergo radiation or chemotherapy, which potentially destroy sperm production, patients who are electing to have a vasectomy but wish to have sperm stored, and patients who are expecting to be unavailable at the time of insemination and wish to store sperm for their partner’s use.